NPRC Participates in Remake Learning Days

 The second activity for Remake Learning Days is geared toward educators as an opportunity for professional development.
 This opportunity, entitled “Writing Across the Curriculum,” is being led by Instructor of English, Ben Blood.
 Ben shares, “The expectations for college writing are different than those for high school.
 Students often struggle with this transition, and instructors often struggle with how to help students meet the expectations for writing in their course or discipline.”
 As a result, NPRC has made a commitment to providing and maintaining a welcoming and understanding environment that embraces the diversity of our students and meets their needs, regardless of age, experience, ability, and background.
 Writing Across the Curriculum is intended to provide specific methods and resources to help instructors facilitate the transfer of writing skills from composition courses to other disciplines and to articulate the expectations more clearly for writing in a specific course or assignment.

-We hope you can join us as NPRC remakes learning.
-Further details of both activities can be found here!
+We hope you can join us as NPRC remakes learning!